Leitmotif: Wagner

 The word gained currency with the overly literal interpretations of Wagner's music by Hans von Wolzogen, who in 1876 published a Leitfaden (guide or manual) to the Ring.
-In it he claimed to have isolated and named all of the recurring motifs in the cycle (the motif of "Servitude", the "Spear" or "Treaty" motif, etc.), often leading to absurdities or contradictions with Wagner's actual practice.
-Some of the motifs he identified began to appear in the published musical scores of the operas, arousing Wagner's annoyance; his wife Cosima Wagner quoted him as saying "People will think all this nonsense is done at my request!".
-In fact Wagner himself never publicly named any of his leitmotifs, preferring to emphasize their flexibility of association, role in the musical form, and emotional effect.
+In it he claimed to have isolated and named all of the recurring motifs in the cycle, the motif of "Servitude", the "Spear" or "Treaty" motif, etc., often leading to absurdities or contradictions with Wagner's actual practice.
+Some of the motifs he identified began to appear in the published musical scores of the operas, arousing Wagner's annoyance.
+His wife Cosima Wagner quoted him as saying "People will think all this nonsense is done at my request!".

+Wagner never publicly named any of his leitmotifs, preferring to emphasize their flexibility of association, role in the musical form, and emotional effect.
 The practice of naming leitmotifs nevertheless continued, featuring in the work of prominent Wagnerian critics Ernest Newman, Deryck Cooke and Robert Donington.

-The resulting lists of leitmotifs also attracted the ridicule of anti-Wagnerian critics and composers (such as Eduard Hanslick, Claude Debussy, and Igor Stravinsky).
+The resulting lists of leitmotifs also attracted the ridicule of anti-Wagnerian critics and composers, such as Eduard Hanslick, Claude Debussy, and Igor Stravinsky.
 They identified the motif with Wagner's own approach to composing, mocking the impression of a musical "address book" or list of "cloakroom numbers" it created.

-However, later commentators have defended Wagner’s use of the leitmotif.
-According to Pierre Boulez, “Wagner’s was the first music in which forms never return literally, are never repeated.
-As the music progresses, it carries all the thematic elements with it, linking them in new ways, placing them in different relations to each other, showing them in unfamiliar lights and giving them unexpected meanings.”
-Boulez adds: “Leitmotivs are in fact anything but the traffic signals to which they have been mistakenly compared, for they have a double virtue – both poetic and dramatic, as well as formal.
+Later commentators have defended Wagner's use of the leitmotif.
+According to Pierre Boulez, "Wagner's was the first music in which forms never return literally, are never repeated.
+As the music progresses, it carries all the thematic elements with it, linking them in new ways, placing them in different relations to each other, showing them in unfamiliar lights and giving them unexpected meanings."
+Boulez adds: "Leitmotivs are in fact anything but the traffic signals to which they have been mistakenly compared, for they have a double virtue – both poetic and dramatic, as well as formal.
 They are essential to the structure of both music and drama as well as to the different characters and situations.
-Their evolution is a kind of ‘time-weave’, an integrating of past and present; and they also imply dramatic progression.”
+Their evolution is a kind of 'time-weave', an integrating of past and present; and they also imply dramatic progression."

 After Wagner

 Since Wagner, the use of leitmotifs has been taken up by many other composers.
 Richard Strauss used the device in many of his operas and several of his symphonic poems.
 Despite his sometimes acerbic comments on Wagner, Claude Debussy utilized leitmotifs in his opera Pelléas et Mélisande (1902).
 Arnold Schoenberg used a complex set of leitmotifs in his choral work Gurre-Lieder (completed 1911).
 Alban Berg's opera Wozzeck (1914–1922) also utilizes leitmotifs.

-The leitmotif was also a major feature of the opera The Immortal Hour by the English composer Rutland Boughton.
+The leitmotif was a major feature of the opera The Immortal Hour by the English composer Rutland Boughton.
 His constantly recurrent, memorably tuneful leitmotifs contributed significantly to the widespread popularity of the opera.
-In Prokofiev's Peter And The Wolf (1936) each character or animal has its own leitmotif played on a particular instrument.
+In Prokofiev's Peter and the Wolf (1936) each character or animal has its own leitmotif played on a particular instrument.